 Provost’s Procedure for Student Complaints

-This Procedure governs any case in which a student has a complaint, including but not limited to a complaint of sexual harassment or a complaint of discrimination on the basis of race, sex, color, religion, national or ethnic origin, disability1 or sexual orientation against a faculty member who is not a member of the faculty of the complainant’s School (or, in the case of students in Yale College and the Graduate School, not a member of the Faculty of Arts and Sciences); or against an employee who is not an administrator in the student’s School or who is not subject to discipline by the student’s Dean.2 Also this Procedure is to be used for all complaints of discrimination on the basis of disability where structural modifications of University facilities is the remedy sought.
+This Procedure governs any case in which a student has a complaint, including but not limited to a complaint of discrimination on the basis of race, sex, color, religion, national or ethnic origin, disability1 or sexual orientation against a faculty member who is not a member of the faculty of the complainant’s School (or, in the case of students in Yale College and the Graduate School, not a member of the Faculty of Arts and Sciences); or against an employee who is not an administrator in the student’s School or who is not subject to discipline by the student’s Dean.2 Also this Procedure is to be used for all complaints of discrimination on the basis of disability where structural modifications of University facilities is the remedy sought.
 Since an instructor’s evaluation of the quality of a student’s work is final, this Procedure does not apply in any dispute about a grade assigned to a student by a member of the faculty, unless it is alleged that the determination of the grade resulted from discrimination based on race, sex, color, religion, national or ethnic origin, disability or sexual orientation.
 Similarly, this Procedure does not apply to any matter inherent in the academic freedom of an instructor, such as, for example, in regard to the syllabus or contents of a course of instruction.
 It is also not a Procedure that may be used when there is a complaint about the quality of a course or the quality of instruction in a course; such concerns may be addressed directly within the Department or School in question.